 Another reason why toxic positivity is harmful is that you might feel guilt or shame for feeling the way you do and hesitate to tell anyone about your negative feelings because you don’t want people to think you are pessimistic.

 If you are not the one who is too positive, but a friend or someone in your support network is, you may feel like your feelings are trivialized or invalidated when they respond using any of the toxic positivity examples above.
-The next time you need their help, you will think twice before asking for it or sharing your issues, thus resulting in isolation and worsening of the problems.
+The next time you need their help, you will think twice before asking for it or being vulnerable and sharing your issues, thus resulting in isolation and worsening of the problems.

 - Toxic positivity leads to dissatisfaction and disappointment